kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   ### Deletion and Garbage Collection

-  The Job controller does not explicitly delete Workload or PodGroup.
+  The Job controller does not explicitly delete `Workload` or `PodGroup`.
 However, in the case of the controller creating them, it sets `ownerReferences` so that garbage collection removes them when the Job is deleted.
 No additional controller logic is required for deletion in the current design.

-  For the Suspended Jobs, Workload and PodGroup will not be deleted by the controller on suspend.
-This is acceptable for alpha.
-In the future, we may need the controller to delete (and optionally recreate) Workload/PodGroup on suspend/resume.
+  The Job controller does not add or adopt ownerReferences on objects it did not create (user-created or higher-level controller-created objects).
+Users or other controllers may create Workloads/PodGroups with the same ownerReferences as the Job controller would use.

+  To distinguish controller-created objects from user-created ones that may have the same ownerReferences, the Job controller may set a `managed-by` annotation or equivalent metadata on `Workload` and `PodGroup` objects it creates.
+  This allows the controller to know which objects it created and is responsible for its lifecycle, including GC.
+Similarly, for PodGroups, which is especially important as they may have multiple ownerReferences (Job and `Workload`).

 ### Test Plan